 We recommended these KN95 masks in our roundup of the best disposable masks, because they are included on the FDA’s list of approved emergency PPE and readily available.
 They are my go-to mask for wearing alone or layering with a fabric mask on top, because they’re soft on the skin and create a tight seal all the way around, from the bridge of the nose to the underside of the chin.

 These are Cho’s favorite KF94 masks because of their adjustable ear loops.
 “Basically pulling on the little front loop adjusts the tightness around the ears, nose, and sides,” she says, adding that these masks also pass her glasses test, which tells her it’s a good seal because there’s no fogging.

-Cho is also a fan of this KF94 mask, saying it’s so lightweight and comfortable that she almost forgot she was wearing one.
+Cho is also a fan of this mask, saying it’s so lightweight and comfortable that she almost forgot she was wearing one.
+Though this isn’t technically a KF94, it was tested by the FDA in 2020 and found to have 94 percent filtration efficiency.
 They also come with a soft silicone strap that helps tighten the mask’s ear loops without any pinching or pressure on your ears.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.